 The peer-to-peer lending phenomenon has since made its way to the ever-growing cryptocurrency scene.
 That is to say, there are several platforms in the space that match borrowers and investors for cryptocurrency-backed loans.
 One such provider that I sought to explore further is that of MyConstant.

 Not only do investors have the chance to earn up to 7% APY on crypto-backed loans, but MyConstant offers a bank-beating 4% APY on fiat deposits.
 You can also earn 9% APY by allowing MyConstant to allocate your cryptocurrency for the purpose of providing decentralized exchanges with liquidity.

 At the other end of the spectrum, borrowers can take out crypto-backed loans.
 There is no minimum loan term in place and interest rates start at 6% APR.
 You can elect to receive the funds in real-world fiat currency direct to your bank account.
 To benefit from this, you’ll need to deposit some cryptocurrency as collateral.

-If you’re keen to find out more about what the peer-to-peer provider offers, be sure to read my MyConstant review.
+If you’re keen to find out more about what the peer-to-peer provider offers, continue reading through this review.
 I cover everything there is to know about the provider from the perspective of both investors and borrowers.